When and How to Sterilize Baby Bottles

 - Microwave on high for one to two minutes.

-- Using oven mitts, remove bottles from microwave, dump remaining water out and let bottles air dry.
+- Using oven mitts, remove bottles from the microwave, dump remaining water out and let the bottles air dry.

 Another option is to purchase a microwave baby bottle sterilizer.
 This type of sterilizer also harnesses the power of steam, but it encloses the bottles in a plastic casing to give them a more thorough cleansing.
 These handy sterilizers are widely available and typically cost about half as much as the better-known electric baby bottle sterilizers.